ssavva05/notificationBleEspruino/README.md

 # notificationBleEspruino
-A flutter app for get iOS and android notifications to Espruino
+A flutter app for getting iOS and android notifications to Espruino This is the starting point.